 - BSc (Hons) Psychology

-I have a special interest in working with people with body confidence issues, especially those who have a long-term history of dieting.
+I have a special interest in working with people with body confidence and self esteem issues, especially those who have a long-term history of dieting.
 Take a look at my published article on this site.

 Areas of counselling I deal with